th3emilis/village-generator/README.md

 In order for instant villages to generate correctly, **it is recommended to set your world’s simulation distance to at least 6 chunks**.
 Instant villages are large structures and attempting to generate them in unloaded chunks may cause unexpected behavior.

 ### Using on mobile
-Most functions follow the same structure naming scheme used internally by Minecraft.
-However, having to type complex function commands repeatedly on a mobile device becomes tedious very quickly.
-For a better experience, you can pair the add-on with [Advanchat](https://github.com/th3emilis/advanchat/releases/latest) to start autofilling and accessing previous functions effortlessly.
+Village Generator follows the same (complex) structure naming scheme used internally by Minecraft.
+If you play on a mobile device, save yourself the pain and start autofilling functions effortlessly with [Advanchat](https://github.com/th3emilis/advanchat/releases/latest).

 ## Video showcase